delphicventurescode/delphicventurescode.github.io/_posts/2025-07-09-just-for-the-record.md

 ---
-title: "Just for the Record"
+title: "🧵Blog Post 7: Just for the Record"
 subtitle: "Mi volas paroli, or I want to say..."
 date: 2025-07-09
 author: Anand Manikutty